 '''

 from dataclasses import field

 from typing import List

 @dataclass

 class MyAggregate(Aggregate):

 history: List[str] = field(default_factory=list, init=False)

+Create a new aggregate.

+agg = MyAggregate()

 The aggregate has a list.

 assert agg.history == []

 '''

 Please note, when using the dataclass-style for defining init() methods, using the @dataclass decorator will inform your IDE of the method signature.
 The annotations will in any case be used to create an init() method when the class does not already have an init().
 Using the dataclass decorator merely enables code completion and syntax checking, but the code will run just the same with or without the @dataclass decorator being applied to aggregate classes that are defined using this style.